-We construct the initial estimate of the Jacobian matrix K(0) using the mass-balance approach introduced by Nesser et al. (2021).
+We construct the initial estimate of the Jacobian matrix K(0) using the mass-balance approach described by Nesser et al. (2021).
 We assume that a perturbation of methane emissions Δxj in grid cell j produces column mixing ratio enhancements Δyi in observation grid cell i according to

 Δyi=αijMairMCH4LgUp Δxj #6

-where αij∈[0, 1] is a dimensionless coefficient providing a crude representation of turbulent diffusion, Mair and MCH4 are the molecular weights of dry air and methane, respectively, L is a ventilation length scale equal to the square root of the grid cell area, g is gravitational acceleration, U is the wind speed taken here as 5 km h-1, and p is the surface pressure taken here as 1000 hPa.
-The use of αij produces off-diagonal structure in K(0), which we found in Nesser et al. (2021) is necessary for an effective first estimate.
+where αij∈[0, 1] is a dimensionless coefficient providing a crude representation of turbulent diffusion, Mair and MCH4 are the molecular weights of dry air and methane, respectively, L is a ventilation length scale equal to the square root of the grid cell area, g is the gravitational acceleration, U is the wind speed taken here as 5 km h-1, and p is the surface pressure taken here as 1000 hPa.
+The use of αij produces off-diagonal structure in K(0), which we found in Nesser et al. (2021) to be necessary for an effective first estimate.
 We apply a simple isotropic turbulent diffusion scheme in which the influence of emissions spreads linearly to concentric rings of grid cells.
-This is represented as αij=8-i-j/36c, where i-j=0, 1, …, 8 gives the absolute value of the difference in latitude or longitude grid cell index between i and j, 36 is the sum of i-j values, and c gives the number of grid cells in the corresponding concentric ring.
+This is represented as αij=8-i-j/36c, where i-j=0, 1, …, 7 gives the absolute value of the difference in latitude or longitude grid cell index between i and j, 36 is the sum of i-j+1 values, c gives the number of grid cells in the corresponding concentric ring, and αij=0 for i-j>7.

 We use K(0) together with the error covariance matrices SA and SO to calculate the initial patterns of information content that are perturbed in the forward model.
-We calculate the prior pre-conditioned Hessian (equation 2) using K(0) and complete its eigendecomposition.
+We calculate the prior pre-conditioned Hessian (equation 2) using K(0) and perform its eigendecomposition.
 The resulting matrix of eigenvectors V(0) is related to the patterns of information content via SA12V(0), which is equivalent to the eigenvectors of the averaging kernel matrix calculated with K(0) (Bousserez and Henze, 2018).
-We perturb the k1 = 434 k1eigenvectors that capture 50% of the DOFS generated with K(0).
-We then apply an optimal operator that restores the original state dimension and minimizes information content loss to yield an updated reduced-rank Jacobian matrix estimate K(1).
-We then recompute the eigenvectors, perturb the k2 = 1952 eigenvectors that explain 80% of the initial DOFS, and construct the final reduced-rank Jacobian matrix K(2).
-This iterative update scheme optimizes the information content of the posterior solution while reducing the computational cost by an order of magnitude (Nesser et al., 2021).
+We perturb the k1

 2.7 Inversion ensemble

-The posterior error covariance matrix that results from Bayesian optimization does not account for errors in inversion parameters (Houweling et al., 2014).
-The analytical solution readily allows for the creation of an ensemble of inversions that reflects the sensitivity of the results to the chosen setup.
-Table 1 summarizes our quality-controlled ensemble of inversions.
-We conduct inversions that do and do not optimize the boundary conditions and that do and do not apply a latitudinal correction to the (model – observation) difference.
+The posterior error covariance matrix that results from Bayesian optimization in equation (4) does not account for errors in inversion parameters (Houweling et al., 2014).
+The analytical solution readily allows for the creation of an ensemble of inversions that reflects the sensitivity of the results to the chosen setup including paraeters.
+Table 1 summarizes our ensemble of inversions.
+We conduct inversions that do and do not optimize the boundary conditions, and that do and do not apply a latitudinal correction to the prior (model – observation) difference.
 For each inversion, we choose the relative prior error (50%, 75%, or 100%) and regularization factor (between 0.175 and 0.5) so that the prior term of the cost function evaluated at the posterior solution JAx=x-xATSA-1x-xA averages to 1 across all grid cells optimized by the reduced-rank inversion, as expected from the narrow chi-square distribution (Lu et al., 2021).
 This yields an ensemble of 8 quality-controlled inversions with indistinguishable validity.
 We report the mean posterior emissions for the ensemble, with uncertainty ranges given by the ensemble range.

 2.8 Source attribution